kpatel427/MYCN-methods-paper/README.md

 Follow steps 1-3 provided in the LILY's github documentation (https://github.com/BoevaLab/LILY).
 Clone the repository to run LILY scripts.

 ### How to run
+Script calls super enhances iteratively from all lines.
+Make sure to change data directory and result directory paths before running the script.
 `Rscript lily.R`

 ## 2. Filtering Super Enhancers (SEs)